erizov/Professor/semester_7/lecture_44_quantum_computing/shor_algorithm/README.md

 ### Application

 5. Can you implement Shor AlgTechniqueom memory without looking at the code?
-6. What real-world problem could you solve using Shor Algorithm?
+6. What real-world problem could you solve using Shor ATechnique

 ### Debugging